hongshuochen/2021Spring-EE599-HW1/README.md

 ## Question 1 (10 Points.
 Medium)

-Use proof by contradiction to prove that the FindAverage function always finds the Average value in the input vector.
+Use proof by contradiction to prove that the FindAverage function always finds the average value of input vector.

 ```cpp
 float FindAverage(std::vector<float> &inputs) {